nocksock/devenv-starter-c/README.md

 # Devenv Starter for developing C

+A simple setup to comfortably write small programs in c.

-Currently only test for macOS.
+Currently only tested on macOS.

 ## Dependencies